bottledlactose/darkbox-vscode/README.md

 # Darkbox Theme

-An even darker version of the [Gruvbox](https://github.com/morhetz/gruvbox) theme for Visual Studio Code, including syntax highlighting and workbench & terminal colors.
+A darker version of the retro groove Vim color theme for Visual Studio Code, including syntax highlighting and workbench & terminal colors.

 ![screenshot](https://raw.githubusercontent.com/bottledlactose/vscode-darkbox/develop/images/screenshot.png)

 ## Credits

-Special thanks to [Pavel Pertsev](https://github.com/morhetz) for creating the [Gruvbox](https://github.com/morhetz/gruvbox) theme and [jdinhify](https://github.com/jdinhify) for creating the initial port of the theme for Visual Studio Code.
+Special thanks to the original creator of [Gruvbox](https://github.com/morhetz/gruvbox) and the [original VS Code theme](https://github.com/jdinhify/vscode-theme-gruvbox) which this project was forked from.